CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Introduction

 To bridge this gap, we propose Cultural Emotion~(\textbf{CuLEmo}), a novel dataset that captures events and annotates them across multiple cultures and languages from scratch.
 CuLEmo enables the evaluation of multilingual LLM performance in analogous scenarios across different cultural contexts.
 Figure~\ref{fig:pipline} shows the CuLEmo dataset creation and evaluation pipeline.

 Culture can manifest in 1) the language of the data itself and 2) the annotation labels (i.e., multi-culturally informed annotations) \cite{liu2024culture}.
 CuLEmo satisfies both conditions: it is multilingual and includes culturally grounded annotations.
 Indeed, the same event may evoke distinct emotional reactions in different cultures.
-In light of this, we pose the following research questions (RQs): \begin{enumerate}[nosep] \item Do LLMs provide culturally aware-emotional responses? \item Which cultures are more effectively represented in LLMs? \item Can LLMs identify a country’s culture based on the text describing an event on the prompt used? \item Does the language of the prompt affect an LLM's ability for culture-aware emotion understanding? \end{enumerate}
+In light of this, we pose the following research questions (RQs): \begin{itemize}[noitemsep] \item \textbf{RQ1.} Do LLMs provide culturally aware-emotional responses? \item \textbf{RQ2.} Which cultures are more effectively represented in LLMs? \item \textbf{RQ3.} Can LLMs identify a country’s culture based on the text describing an event in the prompt? \item \textbf{RQ3.} Does the language of the prompt affect the ability of LLMs for culture-aware emotion understanding? \end{itemize}

 To that end, this paper makes three key contributions.
 First, we introduce CuLEmo, a high-quality, multicultural, and multilingual benchmark dataset.
 Second, we leverage CuLEmo to investigate whether widely used multilingual LLMs can capture variations in emotional expression across cultures and languages in emotion and sentiment tasks.
 Finally, we highlight the variation in performance on culture-aware emotion understanding when LLMs are prompted in different languages.